UMAINE AT A GLANCE

-Type of College: Four-year, public coeducational university
+Type of School: Four-year public coeducational university

-Degrees Offered: Bachelor’s, post-bachelor’s certificate, master’s, post-master’s certificate, doctoral degrees
+Degrees Offered: Bachelor’s, post-bachelor’s certificate, master’s, post-master’s certificate, doctoral degrees in research/scholarship

-Number of Students: 9,182 undergraduates and 2,065 graduates (2013–2014)
+Number of Students: 9,279 undergraduates and 1,961 graduates (2017–2018)

-Student-Faculty Ratio: 15:1
+Student-Faculty Ratio: 16:1

-Geographic Diversity: Students from 65 countries and 48 U.S. states and territories (2013–2014)
+Geographic Diversity: Students from 67 countries and 50 US states and territories (2017–2018)

-Financial Aid: $109 million undergraduate financial aid and scholarships awarded; 80% of first-time, full-time freshmen awarded aid (2013–2014)
+Financial Aid: $109 million in undergraduate financial aid and scholarships awarded; 80% of first-time full-time freshmen awarded aid (2013–2014)

-• Early Action deadline for priority consideration for scholarships: December 15
+• Early Action deadline for priority consideration for scholarships: December 1

-• Regular Admission: February 1 (recommended)
+• Regular Admission deadline: March 1 (recommended)

-• Transfer: May 1 (recommended)
+• Transfer deadline: May 1 (recommended)

 Beyond your expectations

-What do Coca-Cola™, the United Nations, and Ford Motor Company have in common?
-Recent University of Maine graduates havestarted their careers there.
-Other alumni have transitioned to prestigious graduate schools, including the University of Southern California, Emory University, and Harvard University.Within one year of graduation, 94% of UMaine alumni have secured jobs or are in graduate school.
+What do Coca-Cola™, the United Nations, and Ford Motor Company have in common?University of Maine graduates havestarted their careers there.
+Other alumni have transitioned to prestigious graduate schools, including the University of Southern California, Emory University, and Harvard University.Within one year of graduation, 96% of UMaine alumni have secured jobs or are in graduate school.

 World-renowned researchers as your teachers

 Students at UMaine choose from over90 majors and programs across fivecolleges, learning from some of the world’s leading teaching and research faculty.
-Top students at UMaine areinvited to join one of the country’s oldest and most prestigious Honors Colleges, where students and faculty advisors work together on breakthrough research.
+Top students at UMaine areinvited to join one of the country’s oldest and most prestigious honors programs, where students and faculty advisors work together on breakthrough research.

 UMaine is classified by the Carnegie Foundation for the Advancement of Teaching as a “Research University:High Research Activity” institution.The Laboratory forSurface Science and Technology is a hub for cutting-edge sensor and nanotechnology research,and our Advanced Structures and Composites Center is a global leader in deepwater offshore wind energy development.

 More affordable and a better value

 UMaine has the resources of a top national research university for one-third the cost of the average privateinstitution, which translates into a savings of tens of thousands of dollars.
-Each year qualified new students at UMaine receive more than $15.8 million in grants.
+Each year, qualified new students at UMaine receive more than $15.8 million in grants.

 If you’re interested in medical,dental, or veterinary school aftergraduating, the University of Maine Foundation offers low-interest loans with deferred payments via the $12 million Charles E. Gilbert Loan Fund.

 The buzz around Bangor

 Over the past few years, Bangor hasbecome a popular destination for travelers and Mainers alike.
-International music acts such as Kenny Chesney, Kesha, Lil Wayne, and Arcade Fire have all performedas part of the Waterfront Concerts series.
-Bangor is also home to the American Folk Festival and boasts the new Cross Insurance Center, where the UMaine Black Bears basketball teams play.
+International music acts such as Darius Rucker, Ed Sheeran, Brantley Gilbert, and Arcade Fire have all performedas part of the Waterfront Concerts series.
+Bangor is also home to the American Folk Festival and the CrossInsurance Center, where the UMaine Black Bears basketball teams play.